-Yale-New Haven Hospital (YNHH) is a nationally recognized, 1,541-bed, not-for-profit hospital serving as the primary teaching hospital for the Yale Schools of Medicine and Nursing.
+Yale New Haven Hospital (YNHH) is a nationally recognized, 1,541-bed, not-for-profit hospital serving as the primary teaching hospital for the Yale Schools of Medicine and Nursing.
 YNHH was founded as the fourth voluntary hospital in the United States in 1826.
-Today YNHH includes a Children's Hospital, a Psychiatric Hospital, Smilow Cancer Hospital, and the Saint Raphael Campus.
-YNHH has a combined medical staff of about 4,118 University and community physicians practicing in more than one hundred specialties.
-Last year, YNHH cared for 78,529 inpatients and handled more than 1.2 million outpatient encounters.
+Today it includes a Children's Hospital, a Psychiatric Hospital, Smilow Cancer Hospital, and two main campuses in New Haven (York Street and Saint Raphael).
+YNHH has a combined medical staff of about 4,129 University and community physicians practicing in more than one hundred specialties.
+Last year, YNHH cared for 78,452 inpatients and handled nearly 1.3 million outpatient encounters.
 YNHH (www.ynhh.org) is the flagship hospital of the Yale New Haven Health System, an integrated delivery system that includes Bridgeport Hospital, Greenwich Hospital, and their affiliated organizations.